 Driven by the desire for beauty and perfection I make ornamental ceremonial vessels such a cups, bottles, lidded vessels and bowls.
 I do not make with a function in mind; instead I am ruled by my heart and of being in the moment.
 I try to be true to the material and the processes and in doing so allow the material to speak for itself.
 When throwing on the wheel I try to empty my mind of any thoughts, ideas or pre conceived plans and just allow the material to speak for itself.
 This doesn’t always make for a productive throwing session.
 However I believe this way of working ‘in the moment’ creates the setting for an honest object to be produced – an honest object from natural materials made from the heart.

-I want to explore this intimacy with objects and the relationship with the past that they evoke.
+I have been inspired by the intimacy we have with certain objects ever since visiting the Victoria & Albert Museum in London.
+I was frustrated that I couldn’t hold the beautiful artefacts housed behind glass.
+I wanted to connect with the energy of the material used, the maker and the people who have held and loved the piece over the years.
 My hands shape and mould the clay and one day another’s hands will hold and caress the piece.
 Hopefully there will be some connection between the maker and the beholder.
 I believe we are drawn to certain objects not just for their aesthetic beauty but the energy contained within them; this is what drives my practice.